 11. D:\\IO\\*: This path indicates that the permission is associated with all files and directories within this specified directory except subdirectories.

-12. Console: This class is internally attached to the system console, used to get the input from the console by providing various methods.
-Console class can read both text and password where the text will be displayed to the user and the password will not be displayed (can be shown in star format).
+12. Console: This class is internally attached to the system console and used to get the console’s input by providing various methods.
+Console class can read both text and password where the text will be displayed to the user, and the password will not be displayed (can be shown in star format).

 13. Scanner: This class in inbuilt, found in java.util package.
-This class is used to read the data from the keyboard, allow to get the input from the user in primitive data types (int, float, long, double, string, etc) To get the scanner class to read the input from a user, we need to pass the input stream i.e. System.in.
+This class is used to read the data from the keyboard and get the user’s input in primitive data types (int, float, long, double, string, etc.) To get the scanner class to read the input from a user, we need to pass the input stream, i.e. System.in.